peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Exceptions:</b>

  *  T:System.OverflowException:
-This object' s value is too big to fit a 64-bit signed integer.
+This object's value is too big to fit a 64-bit signed integer.

 <a id="AsInt64Unchecked"></a>
 ### AsInt64Unchecked